-Visiting the Dead Sea has been something I’ve wanted to do for almost 16 years now.
-My Chemistry teacher in Year 7 once told me all about her daughter who had just visited the Dead Sea in Israel.
-I had to use solely my imagination (as showing pics by smartphone was definitely not a thing back then) to picture floating and reading a newspaper, but this vision was something that has stayed with me for years.
+Visiting the Dead Sea in Jordan had been something I’d wanted to do for almost 16 years now.
+My chemistry teacher in Year 7 once told me about her daughter who had just visited the Dead Sea in Israel.
+She told me how she floated in the water and was able to read a newspaper.
+Using solely my imagination (as showing pics by smartphone was definitely not a thing back then), it just sounded magical.
+And this vision is something that has stayed with me for years.

-When I finally started to plan a trip to Jordan, I popped visiting the Dead Sea high on the list.
-In the end, we chose to spend 3 nights at the Dead Sea in a beautiful resort, the Crowne Plaza Dead Sea Resort & Spa.
+So when I finally started to plan a trip to Jordan, of course, visiting the Dead Sea was one of the most important parts for me.
+In the end, we chose to spend three nights in the Dead Sea in Jordan at a beautiful resort, the Crowne Plaza Dead Sea Resort & Spa.

 By car, simply the follow the signs from anywhere in the city towards the Dead Sea.
 It’s a smooth and well paved dual carriageway, pretty much the whole way from Amman to the Dead Sea.